Sequoiadendron giganteum: Italy

 Numerous giant sequoia were planted in Italy from 1860 through 1905.
 Several regions contain specimens that range from 40 to 48 m in height.
 The largest tree is in Roccavione, in the Piedmont, with a basal circumference of 16 m.
 One notable tree survived a 200 m tall flood wave in 1963 that was caused by a landslide at Vajont Dam.
 There are numerous giant sequoia in parks and reserves.

 Growth rates in some areas of Europe are remarkable.
-One young tree in Italy reached 22 m tall and 88 cm trunk diameter in 17 years (Mitchell, 1972).
+One young tree in Italy reached 22 m tall and 88 cm trunk diameter in 17 years.

 Northern and Central Europe

 Growth further northeast in Europe is limited by winter cold.
 In Denmark, where extreme winters can reach -32 C, the largest tree was 35 m tall and 1.7 m diameter in 1976 and is bigger today.
 One in Poland has purportedly survived temperatures down to -37 C with heavy snow cover.